JDAI-CV/VeRidataset/README.md

 After that, for each query, we rank the distance to each test image and compute the Average Presicion using the compute_AP function.
 At last, we can obtain the mAP, HIT@1, HIT@5, and the CMC curves.

-The model and distance files can be downloaded from [BaiduPan].
+The model and distance files can be downloaded from [BaiduPan](https://pan.baidu.com/s/1gYBNQI0_MZLB0ANW8qnYGw) [GoogleDrive](https://drive.google.com/open?id=0B0o1ZxGs_oVZWmtFdXpqTGl3WUU).

 # 5. State-of-the-art Results on the VeRi Dataset